jonas-grgt/jonasg.io/content/posts/tdd-is-not-a-religion/index.md

 On the religious nature of TDD
 <!--more-->
 ---
-Today, I practice a form of Test-Driven Development (TDD) whenever and wherever possible.
+Today I practice a form of Test-Driven Development (TDD) whenever and wherever possible.
 However, this wasn't always the case.
 At the beginning of my career, I was oblivious of it.
 To be honest, I wasn't even focussed on writing tests; I was already content if the production code worked, and only then I would write a test.